Mountain View, Roanoke, Virginia: Neighborhood amenities

 The West End Community Market debuted on June 2, 2010, in the parking lot of the West End Center for Youth at the corner of 13th Street and Patterson Avenue.
 This farmers’ market, planted by the Local Environmental Agriculture Project, is open every Wednesday, June through September, from 4 to 7 p.m.
 It switches to winter hours (3 to 6 p.m.) the first week of October, and the market moves inside the adjacent building the first week of November and continues through the holiday season every Wednesday from 3 to 6 p.m.
 The market operates under the 100-mile rule: All items sold at the market must originate within 100 miles of the market location.
 And although it is not a rule, the majority of the products sold at the market are produced with organic methods.

-West End Center for Youth

-With the help and support of the Roanoke Valley, the West End Center for Youth has provided safety and stability to over 2,000 youth in one of Roanoke’s most disadvantaged neighborhoods.
-We proudly serve over 125 children and teens per year, helping each to become a productive citizen of the Roanoke Valley by keeping him/her focused on positive efforts and smart decision making.
-And the West End Center’s programs work: The high school graduation rate is 80 percent compared to the current inner-city rate of 67 percent, and the teen pregnancy prevention program boasts a 99.3% success rate.